sirpsycho/firecall/README.md

 # Configuration

+1) Run `bash install.sh` to set helpful aliases and enable logging
-Before running any of these scripts, open up "config" in a text editor and configure each value as applicable.
-Make sure to enter one or more firewall IP addresses next to "SERVER_LIST" as well as a username, and any other configurations.
+2) Configure "config" in a text editor to add firewall address(es), authentication, & any other applicable options such as:

 - add multiple firewalls to configure them all simultaneously
 - configure email alerting to be alerted when an IP is blocked or un-blocked